Applying to Patricia D. Klingenstein Grants Program

 Eligibility Requirements

-- Organizations that received funding in the past, must wait 2-years before reapplying.
-(If an organization receives funding in 2021, they must sit out 2 grant cycles and can reapply in 2024.)
+- Organizations that received funding in the past must wait 2 years before reapplying.
+(If an organization received funding in 2023 or 2024, they must sit out 2 grant cycles and can reapply in 2026 or 2027 respectively.)

 - Almost all forms of grants will be considered (e.g., general operating support, program grants, capacity building grants, challenge grants, matching grants).
 However, as a rule, the Foundation would not expect to make capital grants (e.g., funding for building), or grants to individuals.